List of rulers of Ife: Web sources

-Avoiding original research when consolidating the various lists
+Methodology for compiling sources

 Consolidation at the price of the diacritics

 The Yoruba language is written nowadays with an alphabet that uses many diacritic signs.
 But this alphabet was not strictly codified before being integrated as one of the components of the modern Pan-Nigerian alphabet (1981).
 Like for the McCune–Reischauer system for Korean, many authors of the West have used this alphabet with some laziness, omitting many of the diacritics for various reasons, or even ignoring all of them.
 But, while poor romanizations of Korean can be fixed by comparing with the hangul/hanja original text, this cannot be done with the Yoruba oral sources of the past.
 The romanizations of the proper nouns became dependent on the pronunciation of a specific speaker and the skill of a specific transcriber, leading to large variations in spelling.
 Some examples are (diacritics removed):